MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/review-tutorial-hololens.md

 ---
 title: Review tutorial for Dynamics 365 Remote Assist on HoloLens
 author: sophiasysun
-description: Review tutorial of Dynamics 365 Remote Assist ms.author: sopsun ms.date: 03/15/2020
+description: Learn how to run the Dynamics 365 Remote Assist tutorial to learn about core features. ms.author: sopsun ms.date: 03/15/2020 ms.service: crm-online
-ms.service: crm-online